Steve-O-Murphy/Portfolio/Readme.md

 * Video Analytics API Developers Reference

     The Analytics API provides insight into viewership metrics, such as the total number of times a video was viewed.
 I wrote this information from scratch.
-A PDF is available in the file list at the top of this page.

 * Storage API Reference Guide